rutaolta/varcaller/README.md

 `cd <pipeline_working_dir>`

-It is recommended to create a fresh conda environment using mamba or conda.
+It is recommended to create a fresh conda environment using `mamba` or `conda`.

 ```
 mamba env create --name reseqpipe --file ./environment.yaml